Four-acceleration

 Sometimes it

-is convenient to pass on from the particle’s proper time to the coordinate time of the reference frame, in which the particle
+is convenient to pass on from the particle’s proper time to the coordinate time

 is moving.
 Let’s take into account that the four-velocity can be written in the